-- Bucks have a pronounced spiral to their horns, which comes back and away from their head. - Slender, elegant, and light framed.
-Small milk breed, produces lustrous fiber known as mohair. - Except for the face, the breed is entirely covered in a coat of long ringlets of fine mohair.
+- Bucks have a pronounced spiral to their horns, which comes back and away from their head. - Except for the face, the breed is entirely covered in a coat of long ringlets of fine mohair.
 The face and coat are normally white, but black, brown, and grey also occur.